 Heidi Girl of the Alps- From Switzerland to Japan to Germany

 Was that the sound of an Alpenhorn?
 And a trilling flute!
-It’s time for Heidi Girl of the Alps!
-For many of us in the 1970s, those sounds pulled us away from play time, and we sat in the TV room ready to watch Heidi, Peter, Clara, the goats, and of course Grandfather.
-It wasn’t until years later that I was able to make the connection between my favorite anime producers from Studio Ghibli to this favorite television program.
+Time for Heidi Girl of the Alps!
+For many of us in the 1970s, those sounds pulled us away from play time, and we raced to the TV room ready to watch Heidi, Peter, Clara, the goats, and of course Grandfather.
+It wasn’t until years later that I made the connection between my favorite anime producers from Studio Ghibli to this favorite television program.
 So, how did a Japanese Anime series based on the Swiss novel by Johanna Spyri become such a tremendous success around the world?
 And why was it so crazy popular in Germany?

 Heidi Girl of the Alps by Johanna Spyri